lehcimcramtrebor/es-theme-Butterfly/_ButterflyCustom/Readme..txt

 	- You can use "wallpaper.jpg" in "_default" folder to use only one background for all theme exept systems you have customized.

+SCROLL SOUNDS:

+You can customize general scroll sound by using "scroll.wav" file at root of "_ButterflyCustom" folder, and you can customize sounds of each gamelist with the same file placed in themes folders.